 Matt Madeiro at Three New Leaves recently released a free ebook called Simpler.
 It’s a practical, to the point guide on simplifying your life along with plenty of personal anecdotes on how he did it himself.
+It’s all about simpler living for an exponential rate of return.

 I met Matt when I emailed him to share my love of coconut related product (coconut oil, coconut water, coconut milk, etc) as a means to get healthier.
-He was kind enough to remind me not to discount coconut flakes (what was I thinking?), and to talk more about primal fitness, minimalism, and blogging as a whole.
+He was kind enough to remind me not to discount coconut flakes (what was I thinking?) and to talk more about primal fitness, minimalism, and blogging as a whole.
 He also knows how nervous I was about blogging and just being honest and speaking the real truth about who I am.

 Until recently, I thought being vulnerable was overrated, now I know it’s the opposite.
 It was largely his complete openness about anything I wanted to ask and his thoughtful responses that pushed me along to the next steps in my journey.
 Now that initial anxiety seems so incidental.